Helmholtz Gemeinschaft

 Item Type:Article

-Title:Preclinical in vitro and in vivo evidence for CD74-targeting as effective treatment strategy for cutaneous T cell lymphomas
+Title:Preclinical in vitro and in vivo evidence for targeting CD74 as an effective treatment strategy for cutaneous T-cell lymphomas

 Creators Name:Costanza, M., Giordano, C., von Brünneck, A.C., Zhao, J., Makky, A., Vinh, K., Montes-Mojarro, I.A., Reisinger, F., Forchhammer, S., Witalisz-Siepracka, A., Edtmayer, S., Stoiber, D., Yin, G., Horst, D., Fischer, A., Siebert, R., Nicolay, J.P., Yin, M., Janz, M., Fend, F., Becker, J.C., Schürch, C.M., Kenner, L., Assaf, C., Merkel, O. and Mathas, S.